Migration from v3 to v4

 };

-Public vs Internal API
+Public vs. Internal API

-We now enforce a boundary between public and internal API.
+We now enforce a boundary between public and internal APIs.
 It's no longer possible to arbitrarily import any code declared by SVGO, but rather only the public API we declare as part of our semantic versioning.

 There are two ways to import SVGO: